 |Features||Popcorn Time Software|

-Popcorn Time works with bit torrent, allowing users to stream movies in much the same fashion—or at least using a similar interface—as they would using a subscription movie service.
-There are currently several different forks of this program available on GitHub, including versions that include extensions for Firefox, Chrome and Smart TV devices.
+Popcorn Time is now non functional and not under active development but while it worked it was very popular.
+Popcorn Time enabled users to stream movies with with bit torrent, in much the same fashion—or at least using a similar interface—as they would using a subscription movie service._ There are currently several different forks of this program available on GitHub, including versions that include extensions for Firefox, Chrome and Smart TV devices.
 There are also versions designed to work with television programs.

 The biggest advantage of this program is the interface, which is very easy to use and which looks a lot like subscription service interfaces.
 Anyone who’s used one of those services should have no problems figuring out Popcorn Time.
 There are some caveats here, however.

 Better than XBMC?